MelannieTorres-academico/ALS_image_classificator/README.md

 ## About the process
 If you want to know more about how this project was done, you can find the report here.

+## Models
+The models were too heavy to be uploaded here, so you can find them [here](https://drive.google.com/drive/folders/1nDEKKnlEsy_1SEfa9ow-ZBvTh0buk0Df?usp=sharing).
+If you train the model a new model will be generated.